Bob Cassilly: Death

 On September 26, 2011, Cassilly died at Cementland.
 A police investigation found that he died of injuries after the bulldozer he was driving flipped down a hill.
 Some members of Cassilly's family contested the results of the investigation and hired an independent doctor, Arthur H. Combs, MD (who at the time held a faculty appointment at Washington University School of Medicine in St. Louis) to review the evidence.
 He concluded that Cassilly was beaten to death, but the St. Louis medical examiner dismissed his evidence and stood by the ruling of accidental death.

-Cassilly was survived by his third wife, Melissa Giovanna Cassilly, and their two children, Dylan and Robert III; and two children from his second marriage, Daisy and Max.